akshayxml/autotweet/README.md

     *   Alternatively, you can set the `HF_TOKEN` environment variable with your Hugging Face access token.

 4.  **Environment Variables:**
-    Create a `.env` file in the project root or set the following environment variables:
+    Create a `.env` file in the project root by copying the provided `.env.example` file (`cp .env.example .env`) and then fill in your actual values.
+Alternatively, you can set these environment variables directly in your system.

     *   **X API Credentials (Required):**
         ```